miyendisa/taximeter/README.md

 ---

 ## Acknowledgments
-* This repo is created for my homeworks on www.patika.dev.
+* This repo is created for my projects on www.patika.dev.